agallant121/bark/README.md

 The newest reviews should be at the top of the list.

+- This one went quickly and I made a model method to call on a restaurant object to order the reviews.
+Method within the restaurant model.

 ### Comment Deletion

 Users need to be able to delete their own comments.
 There is already a button, but it doesn't work.